ktakayama/gpt-commit-msg.vim/README.md

 ## Configuration

-You can configure the gpt-commit-msg plugin by setting the following variables in your Vim configuration file:
+You can configure this plugin by setting the following variables in your .vimrc:

 ### Required